Get to know your local green spaces

 Together with the people of Newcastle, we take care of 33 parks across the city.
 Find out more about your local parks and what they have to offer – who knows, you might find a hidden gem.

-Armstrong Park was gifted to the people of Newcastle by Lord Armstrong in 1883.
+Armstrong Park was gifted to the people of Newcastle by Lord Armstrong in 1878 and was opened in 1879.

 Big Waters Country Park